 Therefore, design to 5% THDv, to meet regulations.
 No regulations require THDi $\leq$ 5% or even THDi $\leq$ 8% at drive mains terminals.
 When these THDi levels are specified, designing to meet them adds unnecessary costs.

 Perform simple analyses.
-Fewer than 10 minutes of calculations can save you thousands of dollars.
+Fewer than 10 minutes of calculations can save you a lot of money.
 Evaluate the entire system to find the best solution.

 This is easily done using our free version of MyDrive® Harmonics.